Skip to main content

 Plokkfiskur

 Fish stew made with cod or haddock, potatoes, and béchamel sauce.
-A beloved comfort food served in traditional restaurants like Café Loki and Messinn.
+A well-loved comfort food, served at traditional restaurants like Café Loki and Messinn.

 Icelandic Lamb